Hirohito: Surrender

 In early 1945, in the wake of the losses in the Battle of Leyte, Emperor Hirohito began a series of individual meetings with senior government officials to consider the progress of the war.
 All but ex-Prime Minister Fumimaro Konoe advised continuing the war.
 Konoe feared a communist revolution even more than defeat in war and urged a negotiated surrender.
 In February 1945, during the first private audience with Hirohito he had been allowed in three years, Konoe advised Hirohito to begin negotiations to end the war.
-According to Grand Chamberlain Hisanori Fujita, Hirohito, still looking for a tennozan (a great victory) in order to provide a stronger bargaining position, firmly rejected Konoe's recommendation.
+According to Grand Chamberlain Hisanori Fujita, Hirohito, still looking for a tennozan in order to provide a stronger bargaining position, firmly rejected Konoe's recommendation.

 With each passing week victory became less likely.
 In April, the Soviet Union issued notice that it would not renew its neutrality agreement.
 Japan's ally Germany surrendered in early May 1945.
 In June, the cabinet reassessed the war strategy, only to decide more firmly than ever on a fight to the last man.
 This strategy was officially affirmed at a brief Imperial Council meeting, at which, as was normal, Hirohito did not speak.

 The following day, Lord Keeper of the Privy Seal Kōichi Kido prepared a draft document which summarized the hopeless military situation and proposed a negotiated settlement.
 Extremists in Japan were also calling for a death-before-dishonor mass suicide, modeled on the "47 Ronin" incident.
 By mid-June 1945, the cabinet had agreed to approach the Soviet Union to act as a mediator for a negotiated surrender but not before Japan's bargaining position had been improved by repulse of the anticipated Allied invasion of mainland Japan.

 On 22 June, Hirohito met with his ministers saying, "I desire that concrete plans to end the war, unhampered by existing policy, be speedily studied and that efforts be made to implement them."
 The attempt to negotiate a peace via the Soviet Union came to nothing.
 There was always the threat that extremists would carry out a coup or foment other violence.
 On 26 July 1945, the Allies issued the Potsdam Declaration demanding unconditional surrender.
 The Japanese government council, the Big Six, considered that option and recommended to Hirohito that it be accepted only if one to four conditions were agreed upon, including a guarantee of Hirohito's continued position in Japanese society.